splunk/observability-workshop/multipass/README.md

 # Launch a Multipass workshop instance

-**NOTE:** Please disable any VPNs or proxies before running the commands below e.g. ZScaler, Cisco AnyConnect, etc. These tools can prevent the instance from being created properly.
+**NOTE:** Please disable any VPNs or proxies before running the commands below e.g:

+- ZScaler
+- Cisco AnyConnect

+These tools **will** prevent the instance from being created properly.

 ## 1. Pre-requisites